ntrel/cpp2/README.md

 for vec do :(e) =
     std::println(e);
 ```
-If `next` is present, evaluate its expression at the
+If `next` is present, its expression will be evaluated at the
 end of each loop iteration.

 ```c++